-Jabrill Peppers injured, ruled out of Orange Bowl
+Michigan's Jabrill Peppers misses Orange Bowl with injury

 He had nothing to give the Wolverines in the Orange Bowl.

-The star linebacker - one of 15 positions the school gives him credit for playing this season - was a late scratch from No. 6 Michigan's lineup when the Wolverines faced No. 10 Florida State in the Orange Bowl on Friday night.
-The school said Peppers was injured during the week, though he was on the field warming up about an hour before the game.
+The star linebacker - one of 15 positions the school gives him credit for playing this season - was a late scratch from No. 6 Michigan's lineup when the Wolverines lost to No. 10 Florida State 33-32 in the Orange Bowl on Friday night.
+Peppers hurt his left hamstring during the week, and was ruled out after trying to warm up before the game.

+''It was disappointing I couldn't be out there,'' Peppers said. ''We worked too hard to not come away with something.
+The fact we couldn't send these seniors out the right way.
+The fact that I couldn't help my team play.
+That just hurts.''

 And now the question becomes whether he has played his last game for the Wolverines.
 Peppers is widely tabbed as a potential first-round pick if he decides to enter the NFL draft early.